cryovat/writings/sneik.md

 that tries to introduce the engine, the language and some general game programming concepts along the way.
 The article assumes some very basic programming experience.

-For a blazing introduction to Lua, check out
+For a blazing introduction to Lua, you might check out [Lua in 15 minutes](http://tylerneylon.com/a/learn-lua/), but you should also be able to pick it up while you're reading along.
+Lua is that easy!
-[Lua in 15 minutes](http://tylerneylon.com/a/learn-lua/).
-This text will also cover some of the more particular language features.

 Baby steps
 ----------